spencer-shadley/Resume/README.md

 ### Issues

-If you experience issues with the word files incorrectly rendering please disable "Protected View"
+If you experience issues with the word files incorrectly rendering please disable "Protected View" or use Resume - 2.pdf

 ### LinkedIn
 [My Profile](https://www.linkedin.com/in/spencershadley)